-In his too-brief career, he managed nothing less than to broaden the possibilities of how bodies can appear and of what kind of confrontations clothes can provoke.
+In his too-brief career, he managed nothing less than to broaden the possibilities of what kind of confrontations clothes can provoke.

 It’s a violent business, tailoring.
 Cutting, ripping, pinning, yanking, pressing, stretching, stitching; we put the raw materials of our clothes through quite a lot before putting them on our bodies.
 Typically, these exertions result in the merely presentable, occasionally the fetching, rarely the beautiful, and perhaps once in a generation, the transcendent.
 Throughout his career, beginning in the 1990s and lasting right up to his suicide in February 2010, Lee Alexander McQueen constantly laid bare the brutal qualities of his craft.
 In doing so, he upended our notions of bodily contours, movement through space, and beauty itself.